mickey9801/BlinkControl/README.md

 ### Breathe LED

-These methods are only for analog (PWM) pins of Android and ESP32.
+These methods are only for analog (PWM) pins of Arduino and ESP32.

   ```cpp
   void breathe(uint8_t duration=2000);
   void pulse(uint8_t duration=1500);
   ```

 For ESP32, you should use the following constructor to create a LED instance for breathe/pulse (Setup PWM channel and attach to the pin):

 ```cpp
 BlinkControl(int pin, uint8_t channel, double freq=50, uint8_t resolutionBits=8);
 ```

-It is OK for LEDs the use both breathe and blink.
-The module will handle attach/detech operation of assigned pin when switching between analog breathe/pluse and digital blink.
+It is OK for LEDs to both breathe and blink pattern.
+The module will handle attach/detech operation of assigned pin when switching between analog breathe/pluse and digital blink on ESP32 board.

 ### Status related